Hardware Recommendations for Autodesk Revit

 The majority of design tasks in Revit is only able to utilize a single CPU core which makes a high frequency CPU – regardless of the core count – an ideal choice for these tasks.
-Because of this, our “Modeling & Design” workstation uses Intel’s Core i7 13700K and i9 13900K, both of which offer high clock speeds alongside a good number of cores (for multitasking, etc).
+Because of this, our “Modeling & Design” workstation uses Intel’s Core i9 or i7 K-series, both of which offer high clock speeds alongside a good number of cores (for multitasking, etc).

 If you want to improve your rendering times, however, we suggest using a CPU with an even higher number of cores.
 The Autodesk Raytracer (ART) rendering engine included in Revit can benefit greatly from using a CPU with more cores like those found in our “Rendering Optimized” workstation.
 If you need even higher performance, or if you prefer to use a GPU-based rendering engine instead, check out our other rendering recommended systems.